ucdavis/endowmentreport/docs/cleanup.md

 - UCOP Allocation (`PG` denotes a planned gift)

 ## Adding a Stewardee
 To add a stewardee, simply click the URL to access a form.
-As with preliminary listing, the first few questions are reference fields.
+As with the preliminary listing, the first few questions are reference fields.
 Please do not edit them.

 Simply select the action you would like to take and add details in the box below.
 Available actions are:
 - Add a stewardee